Hardship Withdrawals within the current semester

-Withdrawals from courses are not permitted after the withdrawal deadline, except in cases of hardship as determined by the Office of the Dean of Students.
+Withdrawals from courses are not permitted after the withdrawal deadline, except in cases of hardship as determined by Student Care and Outreach.
 Such hardship withdrawals are processed through Student Care and Outreach, 325 Tate Student Center, (706) 542-7774.
-The deadline for final approval of a hardship withdrawal by the Office of the Dean of Students is the last day of classes for the semester.
+The deadline for final approval of a hardship withdrawal by the Student Care and Outreach is the last day of classes for the semester.

 Retroactive Hardship Withdrawals

 Documentation or related materials

 If a hardship withdrawal petition with the Student Care and Outreach is not complete by the last day of classes, a student can appeal for a retroactive hardship withdrawal from Student Care and Outreach through the University Withdrawal Deadline of the following semester.
 Please visit their website for more information.
-If the hardship withdrawal process is not complete by the last day of classes, a student must appeal for a retroactive hardship withdrawal from the Educational Affairs Committee.
+If the hardship withdrawal process is not complete by the withdrawal deadline of the following semester, a student must appeal for a retroactive hardship withdrawal from the Educational Affairs Committee.